 - 1. Be of good moral character. - 2.
-Be at least twenty-one years of age. - 3.
-Have fulfilled the requirements of study for the degree as determined by the Faculty. - Have met the academic requirements of the College for the awarding of the degree and have been in residence at this College for at least two years. - 5.
-Be free of indebtedness to this College, the University, and their affiliates. - 6.
-Have demonstrated the ethical, personal, and professional qualities deemed necessary for the successful and continuing study and practice of osteopathic medicine. - 7.
-Have been recommended by the faculty for graduation. - 8.
+Have fulfilled the requirements of study for the degree as determined by the Faculty. - 3.
+Have met the academic requirements of the College for the awarding of the degree and have been in residence at this College for at least two years. - 4.
+Be free of indebtedness to this College, the University, and their affiliates. - 5.
+Have demonstrated the ethical, personal, and professional qualities deemed necessary for the successful and continuing study and practice of osteopathic medicine. - 6.
+Have been recommended by the faculty for graduation. - 7.
 Be present at the commencement ceremony of his/her class at the time the degree is conferred.